Lok Virsa To Initiate Nationwide Tourism & Cultural Fests From Oct 23 - UrduPoint

 Lok Virsa To Initiate Nationwide Tourism & Cultural Fests From Oct 23

-It has a wide network of locations, vision and local inclusiveness to connect them all to the Tourist Department Corporation of Pakistan (TDCP), said a press release issued here.
+Talking to APP, Executive Director Lok Virsa Talha Ali said it has a wide network of locations, vision and local inclusiveness to connect them all to the Tourist Department Corporation of Pakistan (TDCP).

-Together they will create destinations, connect music and artists, culture and traditions, and showcase them to the world.
+Together they will create destinations, connect music and artists, culture and traditions, and showcase them to the world he added.

 NIFTH believes this would surely not only redefine tourism but also showcase Pakistan's heritage to the world.